Members' Research Service By / February 10, 2023

 – formerly ‘co-decision’)

-Next steps expected: Vote on report in plenary
+Next steps expected: Final first-reading vote in plenary

 Listen to policy podcast ‘Protecting the single market in future crises‘ on YouTube.